 Building a muscle car?
-The wiring should be no problem unless you're planning to add some modern upgrades such as computer-controlled fuel injection, ignition, and timing controls.
+The automotive wiring should be no problem unless you're planning to add some modern upgrades such as computer-controlled fuel injection, ignition, and timing controls.
 Then throw in a major-league sound system and install power windows and locks that weren't there before.
 And how about some LED lighting?
 And of course you have to have a security system.
-You can see how quickly you can run into the limitations of the factory wiring.
-You end up having to piggyback new circuits into a wiring system that wasn't designed for them or even overlay your own custom harness on top of the factory one.
+You can see how quickly you can run into the limitations of the factory automotive wiring.
+You end up having to piggyback new circuits into an automotive wiring system that wasn't designed for them or even overlay your own custom harness on top of the factory one.
 Things can get complicated and even heavy in a hurry.

 What's been needed for some time is a better mousetrap, so to speak.
 And that's exactly what the guys at Muscle Car Restorations found when they went looking for a wiring solution for their high-tech '69 Z/28 project.
 "We were looking to bring new-car electronic features such as theater-dimming interior lights, soft-start and delayed-shutoff headlights, express-down power windows, and LED taillights into a 40-year-old car," says John Balow, MCR's owner.
 "When Jay [Harris, President of Isis] demonstrated his multiplex system, we quickly realized that we could add any electronic feature we could think of."

 At the heart of the Isis Power system is a completely new paradigm for automotive wiring, so for the moment at least, try to set aside your current understanding of what's involved when wiring any car.

 The brain of the Isis Power automotive wiring system is a completely solid-state unit known as the Mastercell.
 It accepts the actual On and Off switching of each electrical function and is fully programmable.
 It can receive input from as many as 50 different switches, sensors, and the like.
 The Mastercell in turn signals up to five Powercells that control the actual distribution of power.